-When in Practice mode, you get feedback on how you play.
-The song also restarts once you get to the end, so you can replay it if you want to.
+When you play a song in Practice mode, it restarts once you get to the end, so you can replay it if you want to.
 To practice at your own speed, you can adjust the tempo yourself, or use the Auto tempo feature.

 Tap or click anywhere on the screen and select Options from the Pause menu.
 You can access the tuner, audio settings, Mixer feature and change notation.
 You can also adjust the following: